 Please email us for rates, policies and availability, and fill in/attach a booking form and range agreement (download below) with your request.
-We require a minimum of 72 hours notice to process requests.
-Upon booking your first training session please submit all paperwork.
+Requests must be submitted a minimum of 1 week in advance to process.
+Upon booking your first training session please submit all paperwork including PAL (or equivalent) and proof of membership with a sport governing body.
 Subsequent bookings require a booking request form only.

 Whistler Olympic Park will be open to the public for summer and winter operating hours, July – August and mid-November – March.
 The Range is open 7 days per week 10:00 am – 12:30 and 12:45 – 3:30 pm (winter)/4:00 pm (summer).